CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/Generator/BB_Commercial_Vehicle_Information_Specifications.md

 ## Description
 <!-- General Description of the BB -->
-Signal and service catalogues for commercial vehicles using the HIM rule set
+The Commercial Vehicle Information Specifications (CVIS) project is aiming at developing signal and service catalogues for commercial vehicles using the HIM rule set.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->